Consent and boundaries in bodywork. You are in control here.

 - No to continuing the session

-- No because something doesn't feel right
+- No because something does not feel right

 - No because you changed your mind